moskytw/mosql/README.rst

 model configured, so the result sets are grouped into three model instances, but the plain methods, such as `select <http://mosql.mosky.tw/result.html#mosql.result.Model.select>`_, are also available.

+It converts the result set to column-oriented models, and the column can be squashed.
+The non-list value above is just the squashed column.
+See `mosql.result <http://mosql.mosky.tw/result.html#module-mosql.result>`_ for more information.

 There is more explanation of the model --- `mosql.result <http://mosql.mosky.tw/result.html#module-mosql.result>`_.